 We also had hoped to see Northern lights during our stay.
 We took that actually for granted that we would see them, after all it was dark most of the day.
 But pretty quickly we were told that Svalbard is actually often too far north to experience regularly Northern Lights...
 We never heard that before.
 Maybe they should call them rather the "Not So Northern Lights", would be more accurate.
 Admittedly, that would make it somewhat harder to sell.

 Anyhow, first disappointment, but we stayed in good mood and started exploring the island.

 You never walk alone...

-Due to a lot of polar bears on the island, the infrastructure and the weather conditions, you are not allowed to leave the city for private tours without the permission of the mayor.
-People who do (mostly locals) or those with permission have to wear a weapon.
-So we booked tours with local guides and would recommend that for everyone.
+Due to a lot of polar bears on the island, the infrastructure and the weather conditions, you are not allowed to leave the city on you own without the permission of the mayor.
+People who do (mostly locals) or those with permission have to carry a weapon.
+Something you usually don't take with you on a holiday trip.
+Well, outside the US.
+So we booked tours with local guides and that is what we would recommend anyhow for everyone.
 It is definitely not a good idea to sneak out of the city on your own.

 What to do - in the winter

 In total, we did 3 tours: one snow-scooter trip to Tempelfjord and Postbreen, one hike to a nearby ice cave (surprisingly scary and for sure nothing for people who are a bit heavy or claustrophobic) and finally a snow-scooter tour to a valley around the corner, with a nice view towards of Longyearbyen.

 All this plus a nice evening at "Huset", the best restaurant in Svalbard with a great wine collection, made this trip one of the most memorable ones for us.